hendricius/the-bread-code/basics/basic-sour-dough.md

 Now the actual feeding frenzy begins.

-Add 105 grams of fullgrain or strong flour and 105 grams of warm water.
+Add 105 grams of full grain or strong flour and 105 grams of warm water.

 ![The feeding frenzy begins](../images/standard-sourdough-feed-mother-dough.jpg)

 You will end up having 310 grams of sourdough starter in front of you.
 Make sure to stir everything nicely together.
-You should end up with a somewhat homogenous dough in front of you.
+You should end up with a somewhat homogeneous dough in front of you.

 If you have less than 8 hours until your bake, you can use slightly warmer water.
 That will re-activate your mother dough faster.
 However